MakeSchool/mediabook-template/mdx/Course/Module-1/Assessment.md

  prompt={"How do you assign a variable in python?
 Draw it out."}
  explanation={"You use the assignment operator, ="}
 />

+## Next, the slightly more complicated MultipleChoice component

 <MultipleChoice>
   <Prompt>